 Learning to spar will teach you a great deal about the dynamics of a conflict.
-Seldom do things pan out as you might imagine in your mind.
+Things seldom pan out as you might imagine in your mind.
 Sparring is extremely tiring and you will quickly come to understand why you never give an opponent time to think.
-Sparring also teachings you a great deal about such things as maintaining a proper guard, using combination movements, moving off center, distancing, and timing.
+Sparring also teachings you a great deal about such things as maintaining a proper guard, using combination movements, moving off-center, distancing, and timing.
 These are skills that are difficult to acquire without having done some form of sparring.
 Whenever possible spar with a training partner to help sharpen your skills in this area.
 Better yet, spar with several different training partners over time.
 Each will teach you something vital.

 You need not subject yourself to hard contact to learn a great deal.
 While being struck has its benefits, it also has potential consequences which we do not wish to minimize.

-Shadow boxing has two main benefits.
+Shadowboxing has two main benefits.
 The first is that it provides a very good form of conditioning.
-In a single minute you will be quite fatigued.
-Sparring for three minute rounds, with a two minute break between rounds will make you pretty tired, especially when you are first starting.
-But even someone who has great skill can be very winded after such an exercise because they will naturally put more into the exercise than someone who is just starting out.
+In a single minute, you will be quite fatigued.
+Sparring for three minute rounds, with a two-minute break between rounds will make you pretty tired, especially when you are first starting.
+But even someone who has great skill can be very winded after such an exercise because they will naturally put more into the exercise than someone who is just starting.

-We often use shadow boxing as a conditioning, coordination, and striking exercise even for students who have not yet begun to spar.
-It is a great way for students to learn to keep their guard up, practice combination movements, avoid moving in a predicable manner, and work on timing.
+We often use shadowboxing for conditioning, coordination, and striking exercises, even for students who have not yet begun to spar.
+It is a great way for students to learn to keep their guard up, practice combination movements, avoid moving in a predictable manner and work on timing.

 Point Fighting is more like a game of chess than it is sparring.
 Two participants use their skills to see who can strike cleanly on the other person first.
 The individual successfully striking the other person is awarded a point.
 Typically the first person who achieves three or five points wins the match.